borg286/sevtech/README.md

 * Craft 1 dirt with 1 stick to make 64 Responsive Scaffolding.
 Right click in air to place a block directly in front of you.
 If you shift right click scaffolding on a block, it'll place it on the other side of the block (up to a certain distance) and you can climb it like ladders.
 Really great for getting up to the aquamarine.
 Just be careful, if any piece of scaffolding is broken, all connected pieces will break too

-* You can get throwable torches by crafting 8 regular torches with glue.
-This is great for handling dungeons and areas with spawners.

-* When you first get into the beneath, mark your spot, because it is a pain finding your way home
+* When you first get into the beneath, mark your spot on your atlas, because it is a pain finding your way back.

 * You can speed down a strip mine by running and jumping the whole way